Key Points

 While TPS refers to the Toyota Production System, it can also be applied to almost every facet of your organization.

-An industry example of TPS
+An Industry Example of TPS

-1. All work must be highly specified as to content, sequence, timing, and outcome – accurate documentation of Patient’s medical record, developing processes to streamline the workflow, and tracking patient-centered outcome measures.
+1. All work must be highly specified as to content, sequence, timing, and outcome – accurate documentation of the Patient’s medical record, developing processes to streamline the workflow, and tracking patient-centered outcome measures.

 2. Every customer-supplier connection must be direct, and there must be an unambiguous yes-or-no way to send requests and receive responses – direct communication between the patient and the caregiver, improved communication between caregivers regarding the patient’s condition and plan of care, and secured access to patient information.